Camps & Workshops

 - Ensuring future in person interactions options are by choice.

 Createability Wisconsin's Camps and Workshops are designed for individuals with Autism or other disabilities, but we encourage others without disabilities to join us for an inclusive setting.
 Creating an art masterpiece, animated or short film is a monumental effort for any individual or group, but for those with Autism or other disabilities, vital skills must be mastered to succeed, including cooperation, negotiation, listening, and taking direction.
 Participants will learn those skills as well as be introduced to many art mediums, animation, set design, script-writing, acting, dancing, singing, prop/set building, ward-robe, make-up, budgeting, directing, filming, editing, and other tasks necessary for a film.
 Film camps are open to any child going into 2nd grade through adult.

-Virtual Workshops are a great opportunity to learn about art and technology and to try a variety of classes that are offered at Createability Wisconsin.
+Virtual Classes are a great opportunity to learn about art and technology and to try a variety of programs that are offered at Createability Wisconsin.
 Students can participate in weekly virtual sessions to continue practicing their craft and learn additional skills along the way.
 While these workshops are fun, they are not a camp.
 The workshops are taught in both 1:1 and small group settings depending on the desires and abilities of the students.

 - Are between the ages 7 – 35

 - Learn effectively in a virtual workshop setting